Sam Corry: 2023

 On October 11, 2022, it was announced that Corry would move up to compete in the 2023 USF2000 Championship sticking with Velocity Racing Development.
 At the third round of the season held at Indianapolis Motor Speedway, Corry qualified 12th for race one.
 Following two cautions for major incidents, the race resumed with five laps to go.
 Leaders Nikita Johnson, Lochie Hughes, and Simon Sikes all would run wide at turn one on multiple occasions.
 Mac Clark would assume the lead with Sikes in second with two laps to go.
 On the final lap, Clark ran wide at the turn one causing him and Sikes to miss the corner and go onto the grass.
 This allowed Corry to take the lead and hold on to take his maiden win in the series.
 Corry would get two more podiums at Mid-Ohio and the final race of the season at Portland to finish seventh in the championship.

 2024

 For 2024, Corry would return to the championship but would switch to Pabst Racing.

 ARCA Menards Series

-In 2025, it was revealed that Corry will make his debut in the ARCA Menards Series at Lucas Oil Indianapolis Raceway Park, driving the No. 70 Toyota for Nitro Motorsports.
+In 2025, it was revealed that Corry would make his debut in the ARCA Menards Series at Lucas Oil Indianapolis Raceway Park, driving the No. 70 Toyota for Nitro Motorsports.
+He started in ninth after qualifying was cancelled due to weather, and finished in 13th.
+He later ran for Nitro the following race at Iowa Speedway, where he finished in the top-ten in seventh, and at the Illinois State Fairgrounds for Venturini Motorsports, where he in 13th due to being involved in a crash late in the race.

+On December 12, 2025, it was announced that Corry would run another partial schedule for Nitro in both the ARCA Menards Series and the ARCA Menards Series West in 2026, beginning at the main series race at Watkins Glen International.
+He won the West Series race at Sonoma after starting on pole and leading every lap.
+He started second at Portland.